 Maya Angelou quotes, “I have learned people will forget what you said, people, will forget what you did, but will never forget how you made them feel.”

-In personal life, this quote also seems to sum up how a business or entrepreneur can achieve the predetermined goals for his business.
+In personal life, this quote also sums up how a business or entrepreneur can achieve the predetermined goals for his business.
 Of course, creating a comfort zone for customers is a trait you need to bag, but is it just restricted to an in-person meeting?
 No, to turn every visitor or potential customer into a loyal one, you need to make them feel good while they visit your online portal as well.

 Wondering, how will you implement it?
 Improving UI and UX experience is all you need to focus on to turn the tables.
 Said that, here’s a quick fact check that will help you understand what we are trying to say.

-Fact 1: 88% of online shoppers say they won’t return to an eCommerce platform after having a bad user experience.
+Fact 1: 88% of online shoppers say they won’t return to an eCommerce platform after a bad user experience.

 Fact 2: 44% of shoppers share their bad online experience with friends, so you lost your future customers as well.

 70% of online businesses fail due to the poor usability of their platform.

 The numbers are enough to attest to the importance of the UI and UX role in determining the success of an eCommerce platform.
 So, if you are an owner or planning to develop one, here’s what you need to know and then hold it firmly to gain profitable results.